 - Tachycardia or a fast heart rate

 The high levels of caffeine found in coffee grounds create these effects.
 If a dog consumes any caffeine-containing product, the same indicators of toxicity will appear.
-Whole coffee beans, instant coffee, loose tea or tea bags, energy drinks, caffeinated soda, and some diet pills are examples of these.
+Examples of these are whole coffee beans, instant coffee, loose tea or tea bags, energy drinks, caffeinated soda, and some diet pills.

 Veterinary response post-caffeine intoxication

-Caffeine intoxication can cost anything from $250 to $3000 in medical bills.
-It is certainly less expensive to just ensure that your dog does not get access to your food.
+Caffeine intoxication can cost anything from $250 to $3000 medical bills.
+It is certainly less expensive just to ensure that your dog does not get access to your food.

-It’s possible that caffeine will be reabsorbed through the bladder wall.
+Caffeine may be reabsorbed through the bladder wall.
 The veterinarian may recommend a urinary catheter or frequent walks to assist your dog keep his bladder empty.
-It may be necessary to maintain constant hydration for a few days in order to entirely remove the caffeine from the pet’s system.
+Maintaining constant hydration for a few days may be necessary to remove the caffeine from the pet’s system entirely.

 Will my dog be fine?